FranciscoNegrete3/fast_api_heroku/README.md

 # Fast API Heroku & Railway
-This project intented to create a basic API to improve skills on API's creation and deployment.
+This project intented to create a basic API to improve skills on API's creation and deployment, using tools such as Python, Uvicorn Library, FastAPI Library and Heroku.

 ## News:
 As of 2022/10/02 this app is also deployed in railways, as Heroku is changing to paid usage.